Healthy Homes Assessment Longlands

 Home Assessments Longlands for Rental Properties

-There are numerous concerns you should look for in the home inspection to determine whether your rental property meets the minimal requirements of the Healthy Homes Standards.
-There are a few examples:
+There are numerous concerns you should look for during the home evaluation to determine if your rental property meets all the basic requirements of Healthy Homes Standards.
+A few examples are:

 • Does the home has enough ventilation, including extractor fans?

-The consequences of not having an Healthy Home with regard to the Residential Tenancies Act and consequently being in the wrong of a Tenancy solutions ruling could be significant for landlords and property managers.
-For expert guidance, contact us now and schedule your rental properties house assessment.
+The repercussions of not having a Healthy Home with regard to the Residential Tenancies Act and consequently getting on the wrong side of a tenant solutions ruling can be extremely costly for landlords and property managers.
+For professional assistance, get in touch now and schedule your rental properties home assessment.

 home assessments for rental properties